What Happened When I Repeated Class

 A few years ago, there was a time I loved visiting my neighbour Mama Kuria, an extremely likeable lady who loves the Lord.
 Whenever I felt excited in the evening, I would dash to her home where she always gave me something to drink or eat.

-One evening, I found Mama Kuria had another visitor by the name Mrs. Dismas, an attractive lady I hadn't met before but who knew my family.
+One memorable evening, I found Mama Kuria had in her house another visitor by the name Mrs. Dismas, an attractive lady I hadn't met before but who knew my family.
 As Mama Kuria went about her business in the house, I fell into a conversation with Mrs. Dismas during which she told me someone in my family had been at Starehe Boys' Centre.
-And when she asked me who, I told her it was me and my immediate elder brother Paddy.
+And when she asked me who it was, I told her it was me and my immediate elder brother Paddy.